dymmond/edgy/docs/queries/bulk.md

 users = await User.query.all() # 2 as total
 ```

-By default `unique_fields` are the primary keys or columns and `update_fields` are all the fields defined in the model class.
+By default `unique_fields` are the primary keys and columns and `update_fields` are all the fields defined in the model class.
+Note that `None` can be returned in case of input that doesn't contain enough information to generate an update (notably: the instance must be loadable).

+#### What is the difference to `bulk_update`?

+- It is possible to define `unique_fields`.
+- It can create instances on the fly, not just update them.
+- It can return `None` for instances which couldn't be inserted but have not enough information to generate an update.

 ## Advanced Topics

+### `unique_fields`

+`unique_fields` are explicit provided fields or database columns for deduplication.
+They are also used for the retrieval of instances.
+Caching and deduplication only work if an input object has all `unique_fields` defined.
+When left on `None` the primary keys and columns are used for `unique_fields`.

 ### `resolve_embed`